SalieriC/SWIM/README.md

 ### (Un-)Stun
 **Requirements:** Initial Setup.
 **Compatibility:**
-- [Dice So Nice](https://foundryvtt.com/packages/dice-so-nice/) for the Benny throw.
-- [SWADE Spices & Flavours](https://github.com/SalieriC/SWADE-Spices-Flavours) for configuring the Benny image.
 - [Combat Utility Belt](https://foundryvtt.com/packages/combat-utility-belt/) for the status effects.

 **Immersion setting:** SFX.
 **Suggested icon:** `data/modules/swim/assets/icons/status_markers/2-Stunned.png`
 **Description:**
 This macro is very similar to the (Un-)Shake macro but handles Stunned.
+If the selected token (needs one selected) is not Stunned, it will be marked as such, including all the effects that come with it.
+Otherwise it will roll to unstun and adds/removes conditions according to the result.
+It is aware of Snake Eyes.
+It supports SFX on applying Stunned in the same way as (Un-)Shake.